A Guide to Reactive Printing Process

 Color check according to design

-Make window before printing to match color with approval
+Make window before printing to match the colour with approval

-Print 2-meter fabric to color check before start bulk production.
-Then steaming and washing then color match with approval, if need any correction then do it and go to bulk production.
+Print 2-meter fabric to colour check before starting bulk production.
+Then steaming and washing, then colour matching with approval; if any correction is needed, then do it and go to bulk production.

 Check design with approval and also settings if there any m/c setup problem